data-space/project-template/README.md

 ## Project directory

+This section provides links to other important files and directories.

 - [Datasets directory](/Data/README.md)
 - [Project Work - David Oury](/Oury/README.md)

 ## Audience

 Provide a short description of the intended audience.
-Include any assumptions such as expected background or expertise level.
+Include any assumptions you have of their background or expertise level.

 ## Requirements

 List anything your project requires in order to work as expected, such as applications and libraries (with version numbers) and external data files.
+Assume as little as possible about what you readers know how to do.

 ## Installation/Use

-Describe how to install your project.
+Describe how to install, run or use your project.
 Provide step by step examples.
-Don't assume your users know how to clone from your GitHub repository.

 Some projects will produce documentation that can be read from GitHub.
 Others will need to be cloned to retrieve the files.